roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

 3. On the **Mesh Management** page, find the ASM instance that you want to configure.
 Click the name of the ASM instance or click **Manage** in the **Actions** column of the ASM instance.

-4. On the management page of the ASM instance, click the Ingress Gateway tab in the **Data Plane** section and then **Deploy Default Ingress Gateway**.
+4. On the details page of the ASM instance, click **ASM Gateways** in the left-side navigation pane.
+On the ASM Gateways page, click **Deploy Default Ingress Gateway**.

 5. In the **Deploy Ingress Gateway** panel, deploy an ingress gateway service in a cluster.

-    1. From the **Cluster** drop-down list, select the cluster where you want to deploy an ingress gateway service.
+    1. Select the cluster where you want to deploy an ingress gateway service from the **Cluster** drop-down list.

     2. Set SLB Instance Type to **Internet Access**.

     3. Configure an SLB instance.

         -   Use Existing SLB Instance: Select an existing SLB instance from the drop-down list.
-        -   **Create SLB Instance**: Select an instance specification type from the drop-down list.
+        -   Create SLB Instance: Click **Create SLB Instance**.
+Then, select an instance specification type from the drop-down list.
-        **Note:** We recommend that you assign a unique SLB instance to each Kubernetes service in the cluster.
+        **Note:** We recommend that you assign a dedicated SLB instance to each Kubernetes service in the cluster.
 If multiple Kubernetes services share the same SLB instance, the following risks and limits may occur:

         -   If you assign a Kubernetes service with an SLB instance that is used by another Kubernetes service, the existing listeners of the SLB instance are forcibly overwritten.
 This may interrupt the original Kubernetes service and make your application unavailable.
         -   If you create an SLB instance when you create a Kubernetes service, the SLB instance cannot be shared among Kubernetes services.
 Only SLB instances that you create in the SLB console or by calling API operations can be shared.
         -   Kubernetes services that share the same SLB instance must use different frontend listening ports.
 Otherwise, port conflicts may occur.
-        -   When multiple Kubernetes services share the same SLB instance, you must use the listener names and the VServer group names as unique identifiers in Kubernetes.
-Do not modify the names of listeners or VServer groups.
+        -   When multiple Kubernetes services share the same SLB instance, you must use the listener names and the vServer group names as unique identifiers in Kubernetes.
+Do not modify the names of listeners or vServer groups.
         -   You cannot share SLB instances across clusters or regions.
     4. Click **Add Port** and set the **Name** parameter to tcp, the **Service Port** parameter to 31400, and the **Container Port** parameter to 31400.